EffieChantzi/COMBSecretomics/README.md

 ## License

-This project is licensed under the GNU GPL v3 License - see the [LICENSE.md](LICENSE.md) file for details
+COMBSecretomics is distributed under the GNU GPL v3 License - see the [LICENSE.md](LICENSE.md) file for details